Entropy-Based Formulation of Thermodynamics in Arbitrary Quantum Evolution

 where

-Several remarks: (i) $\mathbbmss{H}_{\textsc{cd}}$ is a \textit{counterdiabatic} (CD) Hamiltonian associated to $\mathbbmss{H}$ \cite{Alipour:STA}, with the extra geometric term $\mathbbmss{h}$ accounting for parallel transport \cite{Demirplak03,Berry09}; (ii) in the CD dissipator $\mathbbmss{D}_{\textsc{cd}}$ the anticommutator identically vanishes, whence the dissipator reduces exclusively to jumps in the instantaneous eigenbasis of $\varrho$; and (iii) the dynamical equation (\ref{geom}) is universal, irrespective of any physical manner in which the system has obtained this trajectory.
-That is, the dynamical equation for a trajectory is different from its master equation \cite{ULL-explain}.
+with the dot denoting time differentiation.
+Several remarks are in order: (i) $\mathbbmss{h}$ operates as a \textit{counterdiabatic} (CD) Hamiltonian which alone generates a parallel transport $|r_{k}(0)\rangle\to |r_{k}(t)\rangle\,\forall k$ (cf. CD Hamiltonians in the energy sense \cite{Demirplak03,Berry09}); (ii) in the CD dissipator $\mathbbmss{D}_{\textsc{cd}}$ the anticommutator identically vanishes, whence the dissipator reduces exclusively to jumps in the instantaneous eigenbasis of $\varrho$; (iii) the dynamical equation (\ref{geom}) is universal, irrespective of any physical setting (system Hamiltonian and the environment) in which the system has obtained this trajectory.
+In the standard technical sense \cite{BreuerBook,book:Rivas-Huelga}, this dynamical equation for a trajectory is different from the master equation of the system.
+The same physical system prepared in a different initial condition with the same physical setting can yield a different trajectory---hence a different dynamical equation associated with the new trajectory; and (iv) a Lindblad-like master equation for general open-system dynamics has also been introduced recently \cite{ULL}.

-\textit{Unambiguous definitions of heat and work.---}To remove ambiguities described earlier and to establish the definitions of heat and work on a firm ground for arbitrary quantum dynamics, we consider a trajectory $\{\varrho(t);\,t\in[0,t_{f}]\}$ as in Eq. \eqref{rho-spect}.
-The system internal energy,